Gullord-Christian/Gullord-Christian/README.md

 - 👋 Hi, I’m @Gullord-Christian
 - 👀 I’m interested in programming
+- 🌱 I have experience in HTML, CSS, Bootstrap and Javascript.
-- 🌱 I’m currently learning Web Fundamentals (HTML, CSS, Javascript)
+-  I am currently learning Python and My SQL.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me linkedIn https://www.linkedin.com/in/christian-gullord-52622a13b/

 <!---
 Gullord-Christian/Gullord-Christian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.